 Your payoff amount also includes interest you owe until the time you plan to pay off your loan and other unpaid fees.
 For this reason, it may not be the same as your current balance, which is the amount you currently owe on the car.

-Pay Off the Loan
+Step 2: Pay Off the Loan

 If possible, the best thing to do is to pay your loan off long before selling the car.
 That way, you’ll have a clear title that you can simply sign over to the buyer.
 This is most attractive to buyers, so you’ll have an easier time selling the car.
-If you want to sell a financed car without paying it off, getting the title will be a hassle, as some buyers may be hesitant to buy.
+If you want to sell a financed car without paying it off, getting the title will be a hassle, so some buyers may be hesitant to buy.

 - Find out what the current vehicle is worth.
 Use resources such as National Automobile Dealers Association's (NADA) Guides or Kelley Blue Book to determine what your car is worth so that you can negotiate a fair price.

-To prove to the seller that you paid off the car, obtain from the lender a signed lien release letter or a regular letter on the lender's letterhead stating that it holds no financial interest in the car.
+To prove to the seller that you paid off the car, obtain from the lender a signed lien release or a letter on the lender's letterhead stating that it holds no financial interest in the car.

 You can sell a financed car with or without paying it off by trading it in with a dealer or selling it to a private buyer.

 Trading in your car is often easier than selling it to an individual.
 It's easier to find dealers, and they commonly handle transactions like this, so they’ll deal with all the paperwork behind the scenes.
 Many dealerships can complete the trade within a day.
 After paying off your loan ahead of time, it’s the next best option in terms of convenience.